Portfolio Management

 26 / 45

-26) What is the purpose of a "dashboard" in financial data analysis?
+26) What is the primary purpose of "data scrubbing"?

 27 / 45